Dulyaaa/Transportation_and_Scheduling_Management/README.md

 * Update, delete vehicle details
 * Generate monthly vehicle report

-* ⚠ No order details updation (because of realiabilty of customer and seller)
+* ⚠ No order details allow to update (because of realiabilty of customer and seller)

 #### Sample user interfaces of woring project: